sharontherese/latin-mass-funeral/content/about-this-site/index.md

 +++

-This is the third in a series of websites on traditional Catholic sacraments, [Latin Mass Wedding](https://www.latinmasswedding.com/) and [Latin Mass Baptism](https://www.latinmassbaptism.com/) being the first two.

-It's intended to provide those interested with the rites and liturgies for Catholic burials, as well as common blessings, customs, and rubrics.
+This website is intended to provide those interested with the rites and liturgies for Catholic burials, as well as common blessings, customs, and rubrics.
 Whenever possible, I include both the Latin and the English text.

 Most pages have an “About” section at the top, to provide context.